By Priority — Quick Answer

 South Luangwa + Lower Zambezi

 Zambia is the world capital of walking safaris.
 South Luangwa National Park pioneered the walking safari concept in the 1950s and remains its global standard.
-Guided walks with armed rangers cover 8–15km per day across dry season (May–October).
+Guided walks with armed rangers cover 8–15km a day across dry season (May–October).
 Lower Zambezi offers canoe safaris on the Zambezi River.
 Lusaka and Mfuwe are the entry airports, typically requiring internal charter connections.
 Park fees are modest ($25pp/day).
-Where it wins: walking safaris (no other country competes at this level), wild and authentic atmosphere, renowned guiding tradition, lower tourist density than Tanzania or Kenya.
-Where it's limited: wet season (Nov–Apr) makes most camps inaccessible, 7-day trips typically focus on one region, international logistics require patience with charter connections.
+Where it wins: walking safaris (no other country competes at this level), wild and authentic atmosphere, the renowned guiding tradition, lower tourist density than Tanzania or Kenya.
+Where it's limited: wet season (Nov–Apr) makes most camps inaccessible, 7-day trips usually focus on one region, international logistics need patience with charter timing.
 Honest note: Zambia is a specialist destination.
-If walking safaris or guiding quality aren't your top priority, Tanzania or Kenya deliver more conventional safari experiences more efficiently — but for travellers who specifically want to walk with a guide in big-cat country, nothing competes with South Luangwa.
+If walking safaris or guiding quality aren't your top priority, Tanzania or Kenya deliver more conventional safari experiences more efficiently — but for travellers who specifically want to walk in big-cat country, nothing competes with South Luangwa.

 Pricing: $4,500–$13,500ppBest: May–Oct7-day: Ideal (single-region focus)